mhesham0011-rgb/VT_LOG_IP_CHECK/README.md

-# VT_LOG_IP_CHECK
+# VT_LOG_ THREAT_TOOLKIT_IP_
-This is a python script that takes the user's input (log) of IP addresses and runs it by VirusTotal to check if it is malicious, suspicious, or safe.
+This is a python-built program that takes the user's input (log) of IOC's (Indicator of Compromise) and runs it by VirusTotal to check if it is malicious, suspicious, or safe.